Kiev (brand): Hasselblad 1600F/1000F based Kiev medium format cameras

 The Kiev brand of medium format cameras started forming, when the Arsenal factory decided to try copying the Hasselblad 1600F around 1956–57.
 These cameras used a screw-type lens mount similar to the original Hasselblad mount, however, there are mixed reports on compatibility between the two.
 Most film backs are not compatible between Kievs and Hasselblads due to different gear mechanisms.
 However, Kiev viewfinders are compatible with the Hasselblad 1600F and 1000F, and even current Hasselblad V-system models.

 Salyut

 The Salyut, like Hasselblad 1600F, was a medium format SLR with a modular design - it offered interchangeable lenses, viewfinders and film backs.
 Because of it being so similar to the original Hasselblad, it is sometimes jokingly called Hasselbladski.
-The shutter was vertical running focal plane shutter, offering speeds from 1/2s to 1/500s + B. One of the versions of this camera already added the 1/1000s shutter speed, but that wasn't common.
+The shutter was horizontal running focal plane shutter, offering speeds from 1/2s to 1/500s + B. A rare version included a 1/1000s shutter speed.
 The lens it had equipped out of the box was Tessar optical formula derivate Industar-29 with semi-automatic diaphragm.
 The rough production numbers of this camera were around 50,000 units.

 The camera was often exported with changed name.
 The cameras named Zenith 80, Revue 6x6, Revue 80 and Vitoflex all refer to this same camera and have the same features.